Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

 • Bluetooth Serial Port Profile behavior

-• Linux host communication
+• Ubuntu host communication

 • Arduino software architecture